pelinbalci/pelinbalci.github.io/CV.md

 In addition to my academic qualifications, I have supplemented my expertise by taking several online courses in machine learning and deep learning.

-At present, I am working as a Senior Data Scientist at SabancıDx.
-My research interests are focused on Tiny ML and Natural Language Processing (NLP).
+At present, I am working as a Lead Data Scientist at SabancıDx.
+My research interests are focused on Tiny ML, Natural Language Processing (NLP) and Reinforcement Learning.
 These are particularly dynamic areas of study, and I am passionate about advancing my understanding of them.

 I am using Python as my primary programming language for my various projects.
 Additionally, I strive to enhance my coding